How to Install Apache Cassandra on Rocky Linux 9/8

 EOF

-You can install Cassandra with the following command with the repository now imported.
+You can install Cassandra with the following command; the repository has been imported.

 sudo dnf install cassandra -y